On the best constants of Schur multipliers of higher order divided difference functions: Introduction

 To give a lower bound on the asymptotics of the operator norm of the Schur multiplier of divided differences as $p\searrow 1$ and $p\to\infty$, we focus on the special case of generalised absolute value functions $a_n(s):=s|s|^{n-1}$ and $p_1=\dotsc=p_n=np$, $1<p<\infty$.
 Whereas the cases $n=1,2$ were already proven in~\cite{CMPS,CaspersReimann}, the following result is new if $n\ge 3$.

 \begin{theoremx}[Lower bound] There exists a constant $C_n>0$ such that for all $1<p<\infty$, \end{theoremx} As in~\cite{CaspersReimann}, our proof relies on constructions concerning~\emph{triangular truncations}~$T^{\pm}$, i.e.\ linear Schur multipliers with symbol $(s_0,s_1)\mapsto \chi_{>0}(\pm(s_1-s_0))$, where $\chi_{>0}$ denotes the indicator function of the positive real line.
 It is well-known that their operator norm on Schatten classes~$S_p$, $1<p<\infty$, is bounded from below by $p^*p$, which follows from Krein's analysis of the singular values of the Volterra operator~\cite{GohbergKrein}.

 Similar to~\cite[Lemma 10]{Davies}, we exploit the discontinuity of the $n$th derivative of the generalised absolute value function $a_n$ around zero in order to approximate linear combinations and compositions of triangular truncations by Schur multipliers with the symbol $a_n^{[n]}$ restricted to certain lattices in $[-1,1]^{n+1}$.
 In particular, it is easy to see that $a_n^{[n]}$ is constant on the positive and negative cones of $\mathbb{R}^{n+1}$, making this function suitable for the explicit constructions needed in this proof.
-Combining Theorems~\ref{Thm=TheoremA} and~\ref{Thm=TheoremB} yields optimal asymptotics of order $p^*=\frac{p}{p-1}$ as $p\searrow 1$ (for any~$n \geq 1$), and of order $p^n$ as $p\to\infty$ (if $n=1,2$).
-We strongly believe that the upper bound of order $p^n$ we have obtained is also optimal for $n\ge 3$; we discuss this point further in Remark~\ref{rem=strongbelief}.
+Compared to \cite{CaspersReimann}, the limiting case $p \rightarrow \infty$ requires an extra application of Cotlar's identity.